-- The Law School ceremony will include the reading of the name of each degree candidate that is present.
-Please start forward across the stage area when your name is called and shake the Dean's hand.
+- The Law School ceremony will include the reading of each degree candidate's name.
+Ushers will direct you by row to move to the stage.
+You will cross the stage when your name is called.
 This is, of course, a photo opportunity for family and friends.
-You may want to place the tassel of your caps on your right side, since the photographer* will be facing your left side as you proceed across the stage. (*Commencement Photos, Inc., of Tewksbury, Massachusetts, [CPI] will take individual photos of all who participate in the Commencement Ceremony.
-It will be possible to order photographs from the CPI website.
-CPI will send all graduates an e-mail with information about ordering photographs after Commencement.)
+You may want to place the tassel of your caps on your right side, since the photographer* will be facing your left side as you proceed across the stage. (*GradImages will take individual photos of all who participate in the Commencement Ceremony.
+It will be possible to order photographs from their website.)

-- After the ceremony, weather permitting we will host the Champagne Toast in the Yale Law School Courtyard.
+- After the ceremony, weather permitting, we will host a reception in the Goldman Courtyard of the Law School.
 This is an opportunity to mingle with faculty, members of the administration, family and guests, and to take lots of photographs!
-No tickets are required for the champagne reception.
-In case of inclement weather, the toast will take place at the back of the Lanman Center.
-The location of the champagne toast will be announced at the end of the ceremony.

 All university parking lots are open on Commencement day, but parking will be at a premium, and meters will be monitored.
 Traveling and parking within the city of New Haven is always challenging on Commencement Day.
 Please plan ahead and allow plenty of time to travel to and around campus that day.